-This course examines substantive and procedural aspects of Irish competition law.
+This course examines substantive and procedural aspects of Irish competition policy.

-Topics covered include economic concepts (market power/classification of markets), types and goals of competition policy, schools of antitrust and the Restrictive Practices Acts.
+Topics covered include economic concepts, types and goals of competition policy, schools of antitrust and the Restrictive Practices Acts.
 A detailed analysis of the Competition Acts 1991 to 2002 will be conducted.
-The application of the Competition Act 2002 to the following market practices, inter alia, will be explored; price fixing, mergers, distribution agreements (including franchises and agency), refusal to supply and predatory pricing.
-The nature of the offences and penalties (including prison sentences) will be covered.
-The institutional framework will be examined, particularly the powers of the Competition Authority.
-The enforcement of the 2002 Act will also be detailed.
+The application of the Competition Act 2002 to the following market practices, inter alia, will be explored; price fixing, mergers, distribution agreements (including franchise and agency), refusal to supply and predatory pricing.
+The nature of the offences and penalties (including prison sentences) will be detailed.
+The institutional framework will be examined and, in particular, the powers of the Competition Authority.